TongtaiM/Tongtai_Portfolio/README.md

 ## Project 1: Customer Response Analysis for Bank Marketing Campaign
 [Customer Response Analysis for Bank Marketing Campaign](https://github.com/TongtaiM/EDA_Bank_Dataset)

 This is my group project in my university class.
-We work with 45211 row and 17 column bank data
+We work with 45211 row and 17 column bank data.

-- This project focuses on using EDA to increase the number of customers acquired through bank campaigns
+- This project focuses on using EDA to increase the number of customers acquired through bank campaigns.
 - We aim to uncover customer behavior trends by utilizing data visualization and statistics, ultimately optimizing marketing campaigns for customer acquisition.
 - This project utilizes pandas, matplotlib, and seaborn for data analysis.
 #### Here are some insight we found